kyma-incubator/compass/docs/architecture/labeling.md

 **LabelDefinition**

 Describes what's the type of value for a label key.
 Validation will be done against the LabelDefinition JSON Schema or type.
-Label definition contains `name`, which is unique and represents a label `key`.
+Label definition contains `key` property, which is unique and represents a label key.

 LabelDefinition is *not* reusable between two labels with different keys.
 LabelDefinition is tenant-specific.